ynderitu01/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 Step 1: Create an Azure Virtual Machine with Windows 10 and connect using Remote Desktop.
 Make sure your Network Security Groups allow RDP.
-Then log into the VM with Remote Desktop
+Then log into the VM with Remote Desktop.
 </p>
 <br />
 <p>